BrendonONeill/Website-bug-tracking-app/README.md

 ## Potential future features
 I hope to be able to upload images for bugs to help the users to understand the problem of a bug User's can comment on other users bugs to ask questions, supply ideas or explain bug.
-I also want to add more authentication as I learn more about back end where the user can reset password without admin
+I also want to add more authentication as I learn more about back end where the user can reset password without admin.
+Password reset using emails.

 ## deployment
 This is not hosted yet as im still work out some bugs and UI issues

 ### Working on
-Fixing Bugs
+Fixing Bugs.
-Cleaning up error handling
+Cleaning up old CSS.
-and sorting out UI Issues

-### Delayed update reason

-Having problems with auth and connecting to the mongodb where my connection takes 30 seconds just to connect on my 1GB internet. need to research more on the matter hopefully by monday I have better connection to fix up my auth.
+cleaning up old code and converting to cleaner styles of writing out middlewares.